Disco Biscuits: Rock operas

 Brownstein and Gutwillig have each written rock operas.
 Gutwillig was first, writing the Hot Air Balloon sometime before it debuted on December 31, 1998, at Silk City in Philadelphia.
 Brownstein wrote the Chemical Warfare Brigade in early 2000 while on hiatus from the band.
 It debuted at the Trocadero Theater in Philadelphia on August 19, 2000 along with his side project Electron.
 The Disco Biscuits played the Chemical Warfare Brigade for the first time at the Vanderbilt in Plainview, New York on December 30, 2000.
-In 2022 the band begun to debut parts of a third opera entitled Revolution in Motion.
+In 2022 the band begun to debut parts of a third opera entitled Revolution in Motion which was released March 29, 2024.

 Philanthropy

 The Disco Biscuits are involved in a number of charitable efforts including food drives and raising money for hurricane relief.
-In 2004, Browstein (along with Andy Bernstein, author of The Pharmer's Almanac) founded HeadCount, a national, nonpartisan, non-profit, organization that partners with musicians to promote participation in democracy in the United States by registering voters at concerts.
+In 2004, Brownstein (along with Andy Bernstein, author of The Pharmer's Almanac) founded HeadCount, a national, nonpartisan, non-profit, organization that partners with musicians to promote participation in democracy in the United States by registering voters at concerts.
 In 2010, the keyboardist Aron Magner was named to the Board of Directors for the Philadelphia Young Playwrights theatre arts program.